 The Ionian scale is made up of seven notes with a characteristic succession of whole and half-tone steps, which is referred to as "diatonic".
 For example, in the key of C, the Ionian scale consists of the notes c-d-e-f-g-a-b-c.

 As you probably remember from school, there are naturally occurring half steps between e & f and b & c.
 If you look at the picture above, you will see that the half steps of these modes are located between the 3rd & 4th and 7th & 8th scale degrees.

 Finally, you can produce a bright and happy timbre by playing the Ionian scale over a C major chord for example.

 The Aeolian Mode

 The other familiar mode is Aeolian.
 It can be derived by starting the Ionian (major) scale on the sixth scale tone.
-For example, A Aeolian (a-b-c-d-e-f-g-a) is derived from from the C Ionian scale by starting on its 6th note, hence 6th mode.
+For example, A Aeolian (a-b-c-d-e-f-g-a) is derived from the C Ionian scale by starting on its 6th note, hence the 6th mode.
 This scale is commonly known as the natural minor scale, which creates a sad and oppressive timbre:

 The Aeolian scale consists of the exact same seven notes as the Ionian scale, so what's the difference?
 The trick is that the intervals are different.